adudu21isme/rbxrulebreakers/README.md

    local id = p.UserId
    --// Is User on list?
-Put this somewhere that its ok if the code yields if not list then FetchList()end local OnList = list and table.find(list,tostring(id)) if OnList then
+Put this somewhere that its ok if the code yields if not list then FetchList()end if IsOnList(id) then
       --// Kick the rule breaker from the game return p:Kick([[Violations of Roblox ToS ("Terms of Service")/Community Standards or causing false bans to users in popular games that harm the victim.

 Banning adudu21 from your game will not remove you from the list and will not improve your ego.

-You can appeal at adudu21isme/rbxrulebreakers on GitHub, if appeal is accepted. you will be allowed to play again in approximately 24 hours.]]) end end)
+You can appeal by going to adudu21isme/rbxrulebreakers on GitHub then afterwards joining the Discord Server, if appeal is accepted. you will be allowed to play again in approximately 24 hours.]]) end end)